KodlabPenn/kodlab_mjbots_sdk/README.md

 # Usage
 ## mjbots_control_loop:
-To use the `mjbots_control_loop` create a class which inherits the `mjbots_control_loop` and implements the implements `calc_torque` to set the torques in the robot object.
+To use the `mjbots_control_loop` create a class which inherits the `mjbots_control_loop` and implements `calc_torque` to set the torques in the robot object.

     class Controller : public Mjbots_Control_Loop{
       using Mjbots_Control_Loop::Mjbots_Control_Loop;